stevewitman/amusement-parks-ruby/README.md

 # Indexing

-You work for a very tourism agency, and your job is to promote amusement parks.
+You work for a tourism agency, and your job is to promote amusement parks.
 You have been given a list of amusement parks and you need to write code to help organize the data.

 Your mission, should you choose to accept it, is to group amusement parks by